The Ramban (Nachmanides, 1194-1270) understood this verse as the Biblical source for the mitzvah to settle and build up the Land of Israel:

-“You shall take possession of the Land and settle it; for I have given you the Land to possess it” (Num.
+“You shall take possession of the Land and settle in it; for I have given you the Land to possess it” (Num.
 33:53)

 The following remarkable story was told by Mr. Yigal Gal-Ezer, who served as Israel’s vice state comptroller.
-In his younger days, Gal-Ezer would often visit Rav Kook’s home in order to be inspired by his holy presence.
+In his younger days, Gal-Ezer would often visit Rav Kook’s home to be inspired by his holy presence.

-During one of my visits, I found the rabbi in his study, absorbed in a complex Talmudic topic.
+During one of my visits, I found the rabbi in his study, engrossed in a complex Talmudic topic.
 Suddenly I heard a hesitant knocking at the door.
 The door opened partially, and a Yemenite Jew — slight of stature, with streaks of white in his beard and long peiyot — entered the room.

 The guest closed the door behind him and stood in the doorway, his back to the door.
 He lowered his head to the floor, afraid to look at the rabbi directly.